COVID-19 Q & A

 Q. Will the Legion Nationals still take place?

-A. No. The 2020 Legion Nationals have been cancelled.
-The 2021 championships will take place in Sherbrooke, QC from August 6-8.
-Any additional information related to this cancellation will be updated as appropriate.
+A. No. The 2021 Legion Nationals have been cancelled.
+Next year’s 2022 Legion Nationals will take place in Sherbrooke, Quebec from August 5 - 7.

 View Legion Nationals Information